triffid/pia-wg/README.md

 ## Prelude

-* [Private Internet Access (PIA)](https://privateinternetaccess.com) is a VPN provider that claims a strict interest in privacy and claims to not log user traffic.
+* [Private Internet Access (PIA)](https://privateinternetaccess.com) is a VPN provider that claims a strict interest in privacy and [does not log user traffic](https://www.privateinternetaccess.com/helpdesk/kb/articles/do-you-log-3).

 * [WireGuard](https://wireguard.com) is a relatively new VPN protocol written by a consortium of Linux developers and cryptographers, designed to be small, simple, efficient, and avoid many of the pitfalls of other popular VPN protocols.

 ## Usage

-These scripts have been tested on Gentoo Linux, but should work with other Linux distributions.
+These scripts have been tested on Gentoo Linux, but _should_ work with other Linux distributions.

 They have not been tested on OSX but might work - pull requests are welcomed as long as they don't adversely affect the functionality on Linux, or excessively complicate the scripts.

-Windows is hard mode and entirely out of scope for this project.<br>
+Windows is entirely out of scope for this project.
-Issues or queries mentioning this OS will be immediately closed and/or ignored.

 ### pia-wg

 `./pia-wg.sh [-r] [-c]`

+* **-r** (reload/reconnect)<br>
-* **-r** (reload/reconnect)<br>Hop to a new server or re-submit keys to selected server, even if a cached connection profile is available
+Hop to a new server or re-submit keys to selected server, even if a cached connection profile is available
-* **-c** (config only)<br>Only generate config, do not affect current system - useful for generating configs for routers and similar devices, or WireGuard's Android/iOS apps (if you don't like the PIA app) <br>
+* **-c** (config only)<br>
+Only generate config, do not affect current system - useful for generating configs for routers and similar devices, or WireGuard's Android/iOS apps (if you don't like the PIA app)<br>
+The generated config will be stored at `~/.config/pia-wg/pia.conf` or `/var/cache/pia-wg/pia.conf` - where the filename is based on the `PIA_INTERFACE` value in your config (default "`pia`")<br>
-	if `qrencode` is available, will also print a QR code to your terminal that can be scanned by the Wireguard app.
+if `qrencode` is available, will also print a QR code to your terminal that can be scanned by the Wireguard mobile app.

-During the first run, script will grab PIA's encryption key and initial server list, prompt for your PIA login credentials, and fetch an authentication token before proceeding to set up a wireguard connection.
+During the first run, `pia-wg` will grab PIA's encryption key and initial server list, prompt for your PIA login credentials, and fetch an authentication token from PIA before proceeding to set up a wireguard connection.

-By default, it saves your settings in `~/.config/pia-wg/pia-wg.conf` (when run as user) or `/var/cache/pia-wg/pia-wg.conf` (when run as root or under `sudo`) - and saves other cached data (eg auth token, server list, cached connection, port-forward token, etc) in the same folder.
+By default, it saves your settings in `~/.config/pia-wg/pia-wg.conf` (when run as user) or `/var/cache/pia-wg/pia-wg.conf` (when run as root or under `sudo`) - and saves other data (eg auth token, server list, cached connection, port-forward token, etc) in the same folder.

-You can edit the config at any time, and examine other cached files.
+You can edit the config at any time, and examine other cached files in that folder.

 `pia-wg` will attempt to automatically configure your routing tables and rules, but if you already have a suitable configuration, you can tell it which routing tables to use by setting `HARDWARE_ROUTE_TABLE` (table should only have hardlinks such as ethernet/wifi, wireguard packets are sent via this table) and/or `VPNONLY_ROUTE_TABLE` (table should be empty except for the PIA wireguard link, you can configure your system to force certain types of packets to use this table)